amritasaha1812/CSQA/_pages/04_download_cqa.md

 title: Download
 permalink: /download_cqa/
 ---
 CQA i.e. subset of the CSQA dataset where the questions are directly answerable.
 The train, validation and test splits of the dataset are extracted from the respective data-splits in the CSQA dataset.
-The CQA dataset can be downloaded in .zip format at the link below: <br>
+The CQA dataset can be downloaded in .zip format at the link:
 [Dialog zip link](https://drive.google.com/file/d/1cHSIwUqcZPGP9fZoA46xLRL22kUqqvlo/view?usp=sharing) <br>

 CQA-12K a smaller subset of the above CQA dataset, consisting of 10K QA pairs for training and 1K for validation and test split respectively.
 The train, validation and test splits of the dataset are extracted from the respective data-splits in the CQA dataset.
-The CQA-12K dataset can be downloaded in the preprocessed .zip format at the link below <br>
+The CQA-12K dataset can be downloaded in the preprocessed .zip format at the link:
 [Dialog zip link](https://drive.google.com/file/d/1QcQyDcPxuFSQ7HTO03EffAEC-HSSq0MR/view?usp=sharing) <br>